Yalantis/FastEasyMapping/README.md

 ## Usage
 ### Deserialization

-Nowadays `NSObject` and `NSManagedObject` mapping supported out of the box.
-Lets take a look on how basic mapping looks like:.
-For example, we have JSON:
+Today NSObject and NSManagedObject mapping are supported out of the box.
+Lets take a look at how a basic mapping looks like: For example, we have JSON:

 ```json
 {